goto-bus-stop/browser-pack-flat/readme.md

 }());
 ```

-The `_$cycle` helper returns the exports of the module it wraps, evaluating the module on the first call.
+The `createModuleFactory` helper returns the exports of the module it wraps, evaluating the module on the first call.
 Instead of replacing `require('./a')` with `_$a_1` like browser-pack-flat normally would, it replaced it with `_$a_1()`.

 browser-pack-flat does some more things like rewriting top-level variables in modules in case there is another variable with the same name in another module, but that's most of the magic!